TerminologyHub/open-termhub/doc/DOCKER.md

   1. Visit [www.terminologyhub.com](https://www.terminologyhub.com)
   2. Navigate to your project's edit page
   3. Either generate a new token or copy the existing "Project API Key"
+- `SYNDICATION_CHECK_ON_STARTUP` (optional): when set to `true`, performs a one-time syndication load at application startup.
+If not set or false, no startup syndication occurs.
+- `SYNDICATION_CHECK_CRON` (optional): a Spring cron expression (6 fields: sec min hour dom mon dow) to enable periodic re-syndication.
+If not set or empty, no schedule is registered.
+Requires `PROJECT_API_KEY`.

 ## Data Persistence